noook/spotify-client/README.md

 | [`getRecommendations`](https://developer.spotify.com/documentation/web-api/reference/get-recommendations) | Recommendations are generated based on the available information for a given seed entity and matched against similar artists and tracks.
 If there is sufficient information about the provided seeds, a list of tracks will be returned together with pool size details. <br>For artists and tracks that are very new or obscure there might not be enough data to generate a list of tracks. |

 ### 👥 Users

+These methods can be accessed through the `users` key of your `SpotifyClient` instance.

 | Method | Description |
 | -------| ----------- |